 This will continue the discussion of Grace Fellowship Church with Pastor Mike Reid.
 Tony Miano is a member of this church and his website states that all donations to his ministry are to his church.
 This show will hear Tony in his own words explain the dangers of a cult but many of those dangers are true for his current church with Pastor Mike Reid.

 Part 7 – Dangerous Church Doctrines, Is Tony Miano in a Cult?
-Part 2
+You Decide!, Part 2

 This is a heartbreaking show of the damage done to six families by the dangerous doctrines of Grace Fellowship Church.
 This will continue the discussion of Grace Fellowship Church with Pastor Mike Reid.
 Tony Miano is a member of this church and his website states that all donations to his ministry are to his church.
 We will hear from several people that attended this church.

 Part 8 – Dangerous Church Doctrines, Is Tony Miano in a Cult?
-Part 3 with Ken Cook
+You Decide!, Part 3

-Ken Cook provides his insight from studying cults for years.
+Ken Cook of CARM (Christian Apologetics Research Ministry), joins Pastor Justin Pierce, and Kevin Jandt for a review and discussion of last week’s heartbreaking show of the damage done to six families by the dangerous doctrines of Grace Fellowship Church.
 This will continue the discussion of Grace Fellowship Church with Pastor Mike Reid.
 Tony Miano is a member of this church and his website states that all donations to his ministry are to his church.
 We will hear from several people that attended this church.

 What is essential to establish first is my disagreement, and speaking out, is not intended to make any of these men my enemies.
 I have hope they will see their errors, repent of their errors, and seek forgiveness from those that have suffered under their leadership, which has systematically hurt people over an extended period.